IcoHH/com.mds.exam/README.md

       1. This list which is provide by this application is hard coded in the java code.
 In order to make our application more flexible propose a change of JsonProviderServlet to provide dynamic list of vessels.
-Read the vessel list from a vessels.csv file in which is in the webapp folder.
+Read the vessel list from a vessels.csv file in which is in the webapp folder.<br>
       2. Create a front page which will display the vessel list provided by the JsonProviderServlet.
-Make a good looking table with all available vessel data.
+Make a good looking table with all available vessel data.<br>
-      3. Create sort and filtering functionality for the table from the previous point
+      3. Create sort and filtering functionality for the table from the previous point<br>